michaelshf/weatherme/README.md

 Update: This project was put away for some time, but I've got free time to start working on it again.

 ## Todos:
-- Weather
+### Weather
-- - Weather accuracy comparison
+#### Accuracy comparison
-- - - Will need DB read/write - pref jdbc, psql
+X Will need DB read/write - pref jdbc, psql
-- - Weather/climbing comparison
+- Each run should: add weather to db, compare against last entry, print diff (start with temp?)

 - Climbing Route Finding
 - - Find all routes with a passed max difficulty, passed location and passed max distance